intel/oim/spec.md

 message MallocParams {
 }

-// Defines a Ceph block device.
-This is currently a placeholder
-// to demonstrate how MapVolumeRequest.params will work. message CephParams {
+// Defines a Ceph block device. message CephParams {
+    // The user id (like "admin", but not "client.admin").
+    // Can be left out, the default in Ceph is "admin". string user_id = 1;
-    string secret = 1;
+    // The "key" value from a Ceph keyring for the user. string secret = 2;
-    // TODO: real ceph parameters
-    // TODO: do not log secret in debug output
+    // Comma-separated list of addr:port values.
+    string monitors = 3;
+    // Pool name
+    string pool = 4;
+    // Image name
+    string image = 5;
 }

 // The reply tells the caller enough about the mapped volume